Job outlooks for Early childhood educators and assistants

 • Early childhood educators and assistants mainly work in the following sectors:

-The employment outlook will be good for Early childhood educators and assistants (NOC 4214) in the Montérégie region for the 2022-2024 period.
+The employment outlook will be good for Early childhood educators and assistants (NOC 42202) in Quebec for the 2023-2025 period.

 The following factors contributed to this outlook: